pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

 Next, we need to get the corresponding location, preferably the index label, in the table for which the name length is the largest.
-The ``idxmax`` method does exactly that.
+The :meth:`~Series.idxmax`` method does exactly that.
 It is not a string method and is applied to integers, so no ``str`` is used.

 .. ipython:: python